Clusters, toric ranks, and 2-ranks of hyperelliptic curves in the wild case

 We have seen in \S\ref{sec semistable preliminaries contracting} that, if $Q$ is a node of thickness $t$ of $\YY$, its inverse image in the special fiber of the minimal desingularization of $\YY$ consists of a chain of $t$ nodes of thickness 1, connected by $t-1$ (-2)-curves.
 More generally, if $\YY'$ is any model acted upon by $G$ that dominates $\YY$ but is dominated by its minimal desingularization, then $\YY'$ is semistable at the points lying above $Q$, and the inverse image of $Q$ in $\YY'_s$ consists of a chain of $m$ nodes $Q_1, \ldots, Q_m$, whose thicknesses add up to $t$, and $m-1$ (-2)-curves $L_1, \ldots, L_{m-1}$ connecting them.
-It is an interesting question to ask whether the $Q_i$'s are persistent or vanishing, and whether the $L_i$'s are horizontal or vertical. \begin{prop} In the setting above, we have the following: \begin{enumerate} \item[(a)] if $Q\in \YY_s$ is a persistent node, then the $Q_i$'s also are, and the $L_i$'s are all horizontal; \item[(b)] if $Q\in \YY_s$ is vanishing and $m$ is odd, then $G_Q$ permutes $L_i$ and $L_{m-i}$; the $L_i$'s are all horizontal, while the $Q_i$'s are all persistent, apart from the middle one $Q_{(m+1)/2}$ which is vanishing; and \item[(c)] if $Q\in \YY_s$ is vanishing and $m$ is even, then $G_Q$ permutes each $L_i$ with $L_{m-i}$; the $L_i$'s are all horizontal, apart from the middle one $L_{m/2}$ which is vertical, while the $Q_i$'s are all persistent. \end{enumerate} \begin{proof} We remark that, since the $Q_i$'s and the $L_i$'s have image $Q$ in $\YY_s$, we have $G_{Q_i}\le G_Q$ and $G_{L_i}\le G_Q$, and every $g\in G_Q$ acts on the set of the sets $\lbrace L_i\rbrace_{1 \leq i \leq m - 1}$ and $\lbrace Q_i\rbrace_{1 \leq i \leq m}$.
+It is an interesting question to ask whether the $Q_i$'s are persistent or vanishing, and whether the $L_i$'s are horizontal or vertical. \begin{prop} In the setting above, we have the following: \begin{enumerate} \item[(a)] if $Q\in \YY_s$ is a persistent node, then the $Q_i$'s also are, and the $L_i$'s are all horizontal; \item[(b)] if $Q\in \YY_s$ is vanishing and $m$ is odd, then $G_Q$ permutes $L_i$ and $L_{m-i}$; the $L_i$'s are all horizontal, while the $Q_i$'s are all persistent, apart from the middle one $Q_{(m+1)/2}$ which is vanishing; and \item[(c)] if $Q\in \YY_s$ is vanishing and $m$ is even, then $G_Q$ permutes each $L_i$ with $L_{m-i}$; the $L_i$'s are all horizontal, apart from the middle one $L_{m/2}$ which is vertical, while the $Q_i$'s are all persistent. \end{enumerate} \begin{proof} Since the $Q_i$'s and the $L_i$'s have image $Q$ in $\YY_s$, if $Q$ is not fixed by $G$, then neither are the lines $L_i$ and the nodes $P_i$ (from which it follows from definitions that the $Q_i$'s are persistent nodes and the $L_i$'s are horizontal), whereas if $Q$ is fixed by $G$, then $G$ acts on the sets $\lbrace L_i\rbrace_{1 \leq i \leq m - 1}$ and $\lbrace Q_i\rbrace_{1 \leq i \leq m}$.
 We denote by $\Lambda_-$ and $\Lambda_+$ the strict transforms in $\YY'_s$ of the two branches of $\YY_s$ passing through $Q$, so that the node $Q_1$ connects $\Lambda_-$ with $L_1$ and the node $Q_m$ connects $L_{m-1}$ with $\Lambda_+$.